Philemonkiplangat/Weather_prediction/README.md

 # Weather_prediction
-Weather prediction for Uasin-Gishu using the historical data.
+Weather prediction for Uasin-Gishu using the historical data using ensemble model for prediction.